‘Trusting in God; Growing in Wisdom’

 Phonics

-From the start of Reception, we follow the systematic synthetic phonics programme Ready, Steady, Phonics which has been developed by Literacy Counts.
-The daily plans are accompanied by interactive whiteboard lessons and workbooks are used for the practice and application of phonics learning.
+From the start of Reception, we follow the DfE-accredited systematic synthetic phonics programme Ready, Steady, Phonics which has been developed by Literacy Counts.
+The daily plans are accompanied by interactive whiteboard lessons which is consolidated in a follow-up writing activity in phonics books.
 This in turn then continues across the curriculum in both reading and writing.
 Fully decodable books accompany the programme and are available to download at school and at home.
 ‘Keep up’ support is put in place for any child who needs additional practice and these sessions match the teaching of the daily lessons but in smaller steps with more repetition to ensure every child secures their learning.

 For further information about Ready Steady Phonics, please visit their website.